ClementBobin/obsidian/administra/management/Pert Diagram vs. Gantt Chart.md

 #### Advantages:

+> [!tip] Gantt charts are ideal for visualizing simple projects, tracking progress, and managing resources.

 - **Visual Clarity:** Gantt charts provide a clear and visual representation of project timelines, making it easy for team members and stakeholders to understand the schedule at a glance.

 - **Resource Allocation:** Ideal for managing and tracking resource allocation, as you can assign team members to specific tasks.